shiocd/forscan-linux/README.md

 ### Notes
-The process will download approx 200 MB of stuff, mostly OS packages.
+The docker process will download approx 200 MB of stuff.
 Final docker image size is around 1.5 GB.